 Now that I can more or less use Photoshop I can see what happens when you take photography away from the Real and see the result as a creative act in its own right.
 But that is still very much a learning process.
 I have been trying to find a good local Photoshop course but although they are often promised through the Community College they somehow never materialise.
 The one I did start at TAFE spent several hours going on about fonts, which I certainly didn’t want to know about, fascinating though they are.

-AND THE FULL SET OF SLIDES IS ALSO AVAILABLE WITH COMMENTS AS A POST ON THIS SITE:
+THE FULL SET OF IMAGES IS AVAILABLE WITH COMMENTS AS A POST ON THIS SITE: